Harmonic maps from $S^3$ to $S^2$ and the rigidity of the Hopf fibration: Introduction

 is of no help, since for the Hopf fibration the right-hand side is zero.
 For these reasons, our pinching Theorems \ref{thmA} and \ref{thmC} will instead be obtained by applying maximum principles to carefully chosen combinations of the singular values of $f$, without differentiating $B$. \end{remark}

 In our last main result, we consider harmonic maps whose singular values satisfy a suitable identity, without imposing bounds on $B$.
 In particular, the theorem applies to characterize harmonic maps \( f : \mathbb{S}^{3} \to \mathbb{S}^{2} \) with constant energy density $|df|^2$ or constant 2-dilation $\operatorname{D}_2$.
+To state the result, recall that a function $f: C \subseteq \R^n \to \R$ is said to be $C^1$ on a subset $C$ if it can be extended to a $C^1$-function on an open set containing $C$.